 Given the growing emphasis on data driven analysis and algorithms to improve operational efficiency, tools are needed to automate the cumbersome data cleaning process.
 This work introduced the data reconciliation problem as a tool to correct errors and impute missing values in operational rail datasets.
-The data reconciliation problem leverages operational constraints that are commonly used in dispatch optimization in a new context that enables efficient reconciliation problem is instantiated and applied to a real six-month dataset containing several thousand trains on a complex portion of a US Class-1 rail network.
+The data reconciliation problem leverages operational constraints that are commonly used in dispatch optimization in a new context that enables efficient reconciliation of infeasible historical data.
+To demonstrate the viability of the method, the data reconciliation problem is instantiated and applied to a real six-month dataset containing several thousand trains on a complex portion of a US Class-1 rail network.
 The data reconciliation problem is found to identify and correct erroneous data, as well as impute missing data in a way that is always feasible and often correct.